Instant digital downloads 24/7

 Make It button in Cricut Design Space

 Often, you wish to add a scoring line from scratch.
-It is straightforward in Cricut Design Space software.
+It is straightforward in Design Space software.

-How to make a heart shape Cricut Design Space
+Add shape in Cricut Design Space

 Step 3.
 Now you can manipulate your line.
 Extend or shorten its length, rotate it if needed.

-Score line Cricut Design Space
+Score line in Design Space

 You can adjust the line's size by dragging the ends or playing with height or width.

-You can move the line by clicking-holding your mouse over it and pressing it until you are finished.
+You can move the line by clicking and holding your mouse over it and pressing it until you are finished.

 How to rotate score lines in Design Space

-Also, you can place it in the middle of your cut shape: select both objects and choose "Align" - "Center Horizontally" from the dropdown top menu.
+Also, you can place it in the middle of your cut shape: select both objects and choose "Align" - "Center Horizontally" from the top dropdown menu.

 Align - Center Horizontally Cricut Design Space menu

-Attach Cricut Design Space
+Attach in Cricut Design Space

 Cricut Score Lines Not Deep Enough

 Create a double score line or copy and paste your existing line in Design Space.
 Make sure the clone line is aligned on top of the first one.
-For perfect alignment, use the X/Y position boxes or select all your objects and use "Align" menu to center them all.
+For perfect alignment, use the X/Y position boxes or select all your objects and use the "Align" menu to center them all.

 Cricut not scoring deep enough workaround